zhiyuzz/zhiyuzz.github.io/index.md

 I am broadly interested in the theoretical aspects of machine learning, optimization and control theory.
 Specifically, I work on adaptive online learning, i.e., designing online decision making algorithms that optimally exploit problem structures.

-Recently I am thinking about how to systematically simplify (and eventually automate) the design and verification of these algorithms, from an emerging continuous-time perspective. **I am looking for a postdoc position starting in Fall 2023.**
+Recently I am thinking about how to systematically simplify (and eventually automate) the design and verification of online learning algorithms, from an emerging continuous-time perspective. **I am looking for a postdoc position starting in Fall 2023.**

 Prior to BU, I studied mechanical engineering at Tsinghua University.